jasonbot/weblog/content/uses.md

 ## Cloud Stuff

 - In the past, I did [Terraform](https://www.terraform.io/)
-- At my last job, I learned a little [Pulumi](https://www.pulumi.com/)
+- A couple of jobs ago, I learned a little [Pulumi](https://www.pulumi.com/)
 - At most places of employment, I use [AWS](https://health.aws.amazon.com/health/status)
 - I had to learn [Azure](https://azure.status.microsoft/en-us/status) at my last job
-- At home, I use [GCP](https://status.cloud.google.com/)
+- At home, I use [GCP](https://status.cloud.google.com/) for personal projects
-- I am in the process of switching my self-hosted stuff over to [fly.io](https://fly.io/)

 # This Site

-- The theme for this weblog is a fork of [smol](https://github.com/colorchestra/smol), built in [Hugo](https://gohugo.io/)
+- The theme for this weblog is a no-longer-recognizable fork of [smol](https://github.com/colorchestra/smol), built in [Hugo](https://gohugo.io/)
 - Hosted on [Github Pages](https://pages.github.com/) through the magic of [a CNAME](https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site).
-- **Fonts**: I'm using [Forevs](https://ohnotype.co/fonts/forevs), [Instrument Sans](https://github.com/Instrument/instrument-sans) and [0xProto](https://github.com/0xType/0xProto) (hosted here and not on Google Fonts).
+- **Fonts**: I'm using [Forevs](https://ohnotype.co/fonts/forevs), [Instrument Sans](https://github.com/Instrument/instrument-sans) and [0xProto](https://github.com/0xType/0xProto) (hosted here with this page and not on Google Fonts).

 # Productivity

 ## Producing and Manipulating Visual Artifacts

-- [Monodraw](https://monodraw.helftone.com/) for cool text-mode diagrams
 - [Xara Photo and Graphic Designer](https://www.xara.com/us/photo-graphic-designer/) as I have muscle memory and it's fast to make drawings in
 - [The Gimp](https://www.gimp.org/) for quick raster touchups
 - [Inkscape](https://flathub.org/apps/org.inkscape.Inkscape) to touch up SVGs
+- [Mermaid](https://mermaid.js.org/) for diagrams extensively because it's everywhere, mark a code block as `mermaid` in markdown and you get the rendering for free in things like Obsidian and on Github
+- [Monodraw](https://monodraw.helftone.com/) for cool text-mode diagrams
 - [D2](https://d2lang.com/) for diagrams as code -- I like it in terms of how clean the language looks, how clean the output looks, and how easy it is to use
-- [Mermaid](https://mermaid.js.org/) for diagrams extensively because it's everywhere, mark a code block as `mermaid` in markdown and you get the rendering for free in things like Obsidian and on Github
 - [Graphviz](https://graphviz.org/) comes along for the party, too -- it's old but it gets the job done for a large range of jobs

 ## Desktop Apps

 ### Windows

+- I have [a script I wrote for work](https://github.com/jasonbot/bootstrap-windows-development-machine) to boostrap a new Windows machine; it installs and configures most of the tools below
 - I run [Win11Debloat](https://github.com/Raphire/Win11Debloat) immediately upon starting on a new Windows desktop machine
 - [Winget](https://github.com/microsoft/winget-cli) is a command line utility built into the operating system you are sleeping on.
 - [Windows Terminal](https://github.com/microsoft/terminal) for my terminal emulator